 Forest Classroom, Hampshire, UK

-Ash Roundhouse a local community meeting space and a classroom for nature based learning
+The Ash roundhouse is a community meeting space and a nature based classroom built by the community

 The L’Abri Fellowship is a Christian charity that provides a safe space for people of all paths and backgrounds to explore their unanswered questions around the Christian faith.
 The L’Abri community wants to strength its bonds with the local village to be able to serve them better.